Use the Operator Compliance Risk Score (OCRS) system

 An OCRS is worked out for operators who are based outside Great Britain.
 It’s only based on roadside encounters as DVSA has no access to annual test or prosecution data for these operators.

-DVSA can change how OCRS works (eg changing the points you can get for defects or offences) if it needs to.
+DVSA can change how OCRS works (for example, changing the points you can get for defects or offences) if it needs to.

-You can sign up to get email alerts when DVSA plans to make changes.
+Sign up to get email alerts when DVSA changes OCRS.

 Scoring and bands